Essay97/kastle-docs/docs/develop/metadata.md

 - the publication date
 - the Kastle versions that this verision of the game is compatible with

-None of these data is mandatory and their purpose is purely documentation (e.g. even if we specify the Kastle versions, Kastle won't prevent us from running the game in an incompatible version)
+None of these data is mandatory and their purpose is purely documentation (e.g. even if we specify the Kastle versions, Kastle won't prevent us from running the game in an incompatible version).

 The `metadata` block must be put directly into the `game` block.
 Here's an example: